sparkbox/standard/how-we-work-together.md

 ### We Present Concepts Intentionally

-* Participate in the design review before the concept is presented to client
+* Participate in the design review before the concept is presented to the client

     * Give valuable feedback in a respectful way